UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 Hansen encouraged any victims of domestic violence to reach out to New Beginnings APFV, the county’s human services department or local law enforcement.

-While neighbors and Hansen have said such an incident was rare for the area, it is Darien's second murder-suicide in the last six months.
+While neighbors and Hansen have said such an incident is rare for the area, it is Darien's second murder-suicide in the last six months.

 Steven W. Kohs, 34, on Dec.
 2 shot and killed William Swift, 48, and wounded Kohs’ estranged wife, Rebecca L. Kohs.